allanhanan/ViST/README.md

 # ViST
 **Vision Transformer from Scratch using only the C++ Standard Library**

-ViST is a C++ implementation of the Vision Transformer (ViT) model for image classification.
-This project builds the ViT model from scratch using only the C++ standard library.
+ViST is a C++ implementation of the Vision Transformer (ViT) model for image classification only using the C++ standard library.
 Currently it classifies images into 3 classes

 ## Requirements
 - C++17 or newer.